cesheridan/textwins/README.md

 * **Cardinality conflicts** resolve with the larger scope being in caps -- e.g. `qtt` quits the current termwin, while `qTt` quits all current-tab termwins, and `qTT` quits the entire TAB
 * When 2 different Ex Line commands imply the same map name, the more commonly-used map has priority in getting a map name that is relatively more "intuitive"
-* For wintype creation, mnemonics follows the Vim convention of referencing window/buffer
+* For wintype creation, mnemonics follows Vim convention of referencing window/buffer
-* For wintype exits, mnemonics follows the Vim convention of not naming the window
+* For wintype exits, mnemonics follows Vim convention of not naming the window

 # **3 WAYS TO SELECT REFERENCE WINTYPES**